pugjs/pug/Readme.md

         .
         </p>

-This however differs from a leading '.' followed by a space, which although is ignored by the Jade parser, tells Jade that this period is a literal:
+This however differs from a trailing '.' followed by a space, which although is ignored by the Jade parser, tells Jade that this period is a literal:

     p .